Book Clinic Appointment

 8. Persistent and a severe headache

 Medications do meddle with pregnancy.
 However, certain medications are considered safe to be used for keeping blood pressure levels under control.
 These include Angiotensin Converting Enzyme (ACE) inhibitors, Angiotensin Receptor Blockers (ARBs) and Renin Inhibitors.
-However, do consult a doctor to get your dosage administered accurately.

 A Pap smear test helps in detecting the signs and onset of cervical cancer.
 This test helps in pointing at the presence of any suspicious cells that may require further examination and testing with the help of an oncologist.
 You will enjoy a negative result in case you have a normal reading during the examination process and no further treatment will be required.
 Yet, you will be asked to go through the test on a regular basis.
 But here is what happens if you have an abnormal reading.

 - Positive Result: You are said to have a positive result, if you any unusual or abnormal cells were found during this Pap Smear Test.
 While this may not necessarily mean that you have cervical cancer, it can show what kind of abnormal cells are present in this area of your body.
 The doctor will check for the following things after a positive result.